AbhignaNagaraj/RNA2DNA/README.md

 Before using RNA2DNA, ensure the following are installed on your system:

 Python
 RNA2DNA is compatible with Python 3.x.
-Download Python here.
+Download Python

 BioPandas
-Install the biopandas package, which is required for handling PDB files:
+Install the biopandas package, which is required for handling PDB files: pip install biopandas

-bash
-Copy code
-pip install biopandas
 Example
 Input:
 An ssRNA structure file named example.pdb.